MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. Select the **Chats** tab.
 1. Select **Alex, Allan, Diego**.
 1. In the prompt field, copy and paste the following prompt:
    Give me a read-only briefing of where things stand right now.
-Look at my selected emails, Teams chats, my calendar for the next three days, and my open tasks.
+Look at my selected emails, Teams chats, and my open tasks.
 Don’t send or change anything — just tell me what needs my attention, what I might have missed, and what’s coming up.
 Group it as “Needs a decision,” “FYI,” and “Upcoming".
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
 1. **Outcome:** Cowork should produce the following: